 In 1937, through the efforts of S. Kip Farrington Jr, the first International Tuna Cup Match was organized in Wedgeport.
-Over the years, twenty-eight different countries participated in the International Tuna Cup Match.
+Over 39 years, twenty-eight different countries participated in the International Tuna Cup Match.
 Charter boat Captains organized themselves with a manager and a club to promote tuna fishing.
 As a result, the Wedgeport Tuna Guides Association was formed.

 Hundreds of bluefin were caught each year, and Wedgeport became a tuna fishing Mecca.
-In 1949, seventy-two bluefin tuna were caught during the International Tuna Cup Match.
+In 1949, a grand total of seventy-two bluefin tuna were caught during the International Tuna Cup Match.
 The 30,161 pounds of tuna was an amazing feat and the winning team of the International Tuna Cup Match was awarded the Alton B. Sharp Cup, the 5th oldest trophy in international sport.

-In 2004, twenty- eight years after the tournament’s demise, the Wedgeport Tuna Tournament was launched in collaboration with the Yarmouth Shark Scramble.
+In 2004, twenty- eight years after the ITCM ended, the Wedgeport Tuna Tournament was launched in collaboration with the Yarmouth Shark Scramble.
 Although no fish were landed that year, it marked the beginning of a tournament that has been successful ever since.
 The re-establishment of a tuna tournament and festival has revived interest in sport fishing both locally and internationally.